zreese/jre-excerpts/content/jre-2277--woody-harrelson--2025-02-22.md

 78:11 	(Joe Rogan)	And it was a, uh, revolutionary, complete change of society from nineteen fifty to nineteen sixty.
 I mean, ten years, things became.
 The music and culture became almost unrecognizable.
 It could change so radically.

 78:11 	(Joe Rogan)	And I think it was terrifying to the powers that be.
-And unfortunately, the propaganda that they pushed, just like the propaganda that we saw during the COVID times M and propaganda that you have whenever there's a war, that propaganda is sticky.
+And unfortunately, the propaganda that they pushed, just like the propaganda that we saw during the COVID times and propaganda that you have whenever there's a war, that propaganda is sticky.
 That stuff sticks.

 78:22 	(Joe Rogan)	It sticks around for a long time.
 And unless you have viable representations of opposing narratives that are really effective, it's very hard for people to change their perspective on things without a personal experience.